huggingface/diffusers/CONTRIBUTING.md

 pattern/design choice shall be changed everywhere in the library and whether we shall update our design philosophy.
 Consistency across the library is very important for us.

-Please make sure to add links to the original codebase/paper to the PR and ideally also ping the the original author directly on the PR so that they can follow the progress and potentially help with questions.
+Please make sure to add links to the original codebase/paper to the PR and ideally also ping the original author directly on the PR so that they can follow the progress and potentially help with questions.

 If you are unsure or stuck in the PR, don't hesitate to leave a message to ask for a first review or help.

 ## How to write a good issue

-**The better your issue is written, the higher the chances that it will be quickly resolved by the maintainers.**
+**The better your issue is written, the higher the chances that it will be quickly resolved.**

 1. Make sure that you've used the correct template for your issue.
 You can pick between *Bug Report*, *Feature Request*, *Feedback about API Design*, *New model/pipeline/scheduler addition*, *Forum*, or a blank issue.
 Make sure to pick the correct one when opening [a new issue](https://github.com/huggingface/diffusers/issues/new/choose).
 2. **Be precise**: Give your issue a fitting title.
 Try to formulate your issue description as simple as possible.
 The more precise you are when submitting an issue, the less time it takes to understand the issue and potentially solve it.
 Make sure to open an issue for one issue only and not for multiple issues.
 If you found multiple issues, simply open multiple issues.
 If your issue is a bug, try to be as precise as possible about what bug it is - you should not just write "Error in diffusers".
 3. **Reproducibility**: No reproducible code snippet == no solution.
 If you encounter a bug, maintainers **have to be able to reproduce** it.
 Make sure that you include a code snippet that can be copy-pasted into a Python interpreter to reproduce the issue.
-Make sure that your code snippet works, *i.e.* that they are no missing imports or missing links to images, ...
+Make sure that your code snippet works, *i.e.* that there are no missing imports or missing links to images, ...
 Your issue should contain an error message **and** a code snippet that can be copy-pasted without any changes to reproduce the exact same error message.
 If your issue is using local model weights or local data that cannot be accessed by the reader, the issue cannot be solved.
 If you cannot share your data or model, try to make a dummy model or dummy data.
 4. **Minimalistic**: Try to help the reader as much as you can to understand the issue as quickly as possible by staying as concise as possible.
 Remove all code / all information that is irrelevant to the issue.
 If you have found a bug, try to create the easiest code example you can to demonstrate your issue, do not just dump your whole workflow into the issue as soon as you have found a bug.
 E.g., if you train a model and get an error at some point during the training, you should first try to understand what part of the training code is responsible for the error and try to reproduce it with a couple of lines.
 Try to use dummy data instead of full datasets.
 5. Add links.
 If you are referring to a certain naming, method, or model make sure to provide a link so that the reader can better understand what you mean.
 If you are referring to a specific PR or issue, make sure to link it to your issue.
 Do not assume that the reader knows what you are talking about.
 The more links you add to your issue the better.
 6. Formatting.
 Make sure to nicely format your issue by formatting code into Python code syntax, and error messages into normal code syntax.
 See the [official GitHub formatting docs](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for more information.
 7. Think of your issue not as a ticket to be solved, but rather as a beautiful entry to a well-written encyclopedia.
-Every added issue is a contribution to publicly available knowledge and by adding a nicely written issue you not only make it easier for maintainers to solve your issue, but you are helping the whole community to better understand a certain aspect of the library.
+Every added issue is a contribution to publicly available knowledge.
+By adding a nicely written issue you not only make it easier for maintainers to solve your issue, but you are helping the whole community to better understand a certain aspect of the library.

 ## How to write a good PR